-M.C.
-CAT, the library's online catalog, expands the capabilities of patrons to search for materials in the library's collections.
-The integrated, multi-function library system includes an automated circulation system, as well as serials check-in and electronic ordering modules.
-As a member of OhioLINK, a statewide consortium of 84 Ohio college and university libraries, and the State Library of Ohio, the Library provides access to over 100 periodical indexes and full-text databases via the World Wide Web.
-Students and faculty, using the patron-initiated, online borrowing feature, can request books from other OhioLINK libraries.
+An integrated, multi-function library management system enhances the capabilities of users to search for materials in the library's collections and includes an automated circulation system, as well as serials check-in and electronic ordering modules.
+As a member of OhioLINK, a statewide consortium of 88 Ohio college and university libraries and the State Library of Ohio, the Library provides access to 48 million books and other library materials, millions of electronic articles, 14,000 electronic journals, 150 electronic research databases, 62,000 e-books, thousands of images, videos and sounds, and 32,000 theses and dissertations from Ohio students.
+Students and faculty, using the patron-initiated, online borrowing feature, can request books directly from other OhioLINK libraries.

-The Library currently receives more than 500 serial

-titles in print and more than 10,000 on-line periodical titles.
-As a designated depository the Library also receives selected documents of the United States Government and the State of Ohio.
+The Legacy Library's print collections include over 245,000 print volumes, including General Collection books, Bound Periodicals, and Special Collections books.
+Audio-visual holdings include more than 2700 audio CDs and 1900 videos.
+Additionally the Library receives more than 700 serial titles in print.
+As a designated government document depository the Library also receives selected documents of the United States Government and the State of Ohio.

-Marietta College is a charter member of OHIONET, a cooperative serving Ohio libraries, and of OCLC Inc., a national computerized electronic network organized in 1967 and located in Columbus, Ohio, which links together over 53,000 academic, public, and special libraries and library systems worldwide..
+Marietta College is a charter member of OHIONET, a cooperative serving Ohio libraries, and of OCLC Inc., a national computerized electronic network organized in 1967 and located in Columbus, Ohio, which links together over 60,000 academic, public, and special libraries and library systems worldwide.